wangz10/l1ktools/README.md

 * [**api_examples.py**](https://github.com/cmap/l1ktools/blob/master/python/api_examples.py): To run the demo, change to the folder containing api_examples.py and run the script.
 It will make calls to the API and store their results as Python data structures.

 ## Software License

+This software is restricted to research use only within academic, not-for-profit institutions.

 For licensing information see [http://lincscloud.org/license/](http://lincscloud.org/license/).